What’s the meaning of recruitment? Let’s start with something interesting…

 Methods of recruiting

-How can you effectively use recruitment techniques to make job positions look attractive for a large pool of candidate applications?
+How can you effectively use recruitment techniques to make job positions attractive for a large pool of candidate applications?
 Organisations need to utilise an effective recruitment strategy that not only saves time but money too.

 So what recruitment types can organisations effectively employ?